fanduel-oss/refract/docs/usage/observing-react.md

 ## Observing Props

 Refract's `component.observe` function lets you observe your React props.
-It handles two different use cases: observing values, and observing functions.
+It handles three different use cases: observing values, observing functions, and observing all props.

 `component.observe` takes one required argument, plus an optional second argument:

-*   `propName` _(string)_: the name of the prop which you wish to observe.
+*   `propName` _(string)_: an optional string, the name of the prop which you wish to observe.
 *   `options` _(object)_: an optional object which configures the stream returned by `component.observe`.

     Available options: